Can I be your bunny?

 I had a bunny that started sneezing on the way home from purchase.
 I just about lost it and kept it in quarantine for quite some time.
 Turns out he was just a “sneezer.”
 Dust on the ground – sneeze!
 Dust on the food – sneeze!
 Just because – sneeze!
 He was fine and fathered many healthy kits.

 Gently pull back the lips to look at the teeth and gums.
 Their teeth should be straight and not overgrown.
 The top teeth slightly overlap the bottom teeth.
 Make sure there are no abscesses in the gums.
 Significant drooling usually means trouble with its teeth.

 (If you are concerned about being bitten by a new-to-you bunny, wear cut gloves or sleeves.
 They’re amazing.
 I use the sleeves with exposed fingers.
 Just my preference.)

 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 My rabbits thank you for helping to pay for their new bunny friends. ❤